wallarm/product-documentation/docs/latest/glossary-en.md

 ![Attack with several hits](images/glossary/attack-with-several-hits-example.png)

-See [details](user-guides/events/check-attack.md) on how attacks in Wallarm are analyzed.
+See [details](user-guides/events/check-attack.md) on how to understand and analyze attacks.

 ## Malicious Payload